Recovering costs and payments from third parties

 In order to succeed, we will need to satisfy the court that the conduct within the firm which made it necessary for us to intervene was "carried on with the consent or connivance of, or was attributable to any neglect" by the person we intend to bring the claim against.
 This wording is broad.
 We will examine all evidence in our possession to assess the conduct of the individual concerned.

-In a two partner firm, Mr A deals mainly with conveyancing and Mrs B deals with wills and probate.
+n a two-partner firm, Mr A deals mainly with conveyancing and Mrs B deals with wills and probate.
 We receive complaints from clients that they have not received sale proceeds due to them after completion.
 We find there have been a number of misappropriations by Mr A of client money on conveyancing transactions.
 These have been hidden by false entries in the accounts (which Mr A maintained).
 Mr A resigns from the practice.

-Mrs B tries to replace the missing money but she does not have the personal resources to do so.
-The firm is now a sole practice of Mrs B and she therefore faces full liability for the intervention costs whereas Mr A, whose actions prompted our action, is not automatically liable.
-We decide to make an application to the court for Mr A to be made liable jointly and severally with Mrs B for all costs of the intervention.
-We provide evidence to the court that it was Mr A’s activities which led directly to the intervention.
+Mrs B tries to replace the missing money, but she does not have the personal resources to do so.
+Mrs B is now the sole principal and she therefore faces full liability for the intervention costs whereas Mr A, whose actions prompted the intervention, is not automatically liable.
+We decide to make an application to the High Court for Mr A to be made liable for the costs of the intervention.
+We provide evidence to the court that it was Mr A's activities which led directly to the intervention.
 The court is satisfied and makes the order.
-We can then pursue Mr A for the costs of the intervention.
+We can now pursue Mr A for the costs of the intervention.

-We intervene into an incorporated practice and into the practice of its sole director, Mr A, on the ground that they failed to comply with the accounts rules.
-Mr B had also been a director of the company, and majority shareholder, but resigned and sold his shares three months prior to the intervention.
-The breaches of the Accounts Rules which led to the intervention were committed when both Mr A and Mr B were directors.
-We commence proceedings against Mr B on the basis that the intervention was as a result of both Mr A and Mr B’s conduct at the firm.
-Mr B settles our proceedings by paying a significant proportion of the outstanding intervention costs.
+We intervene into an incorporated practice and into the practice of its sole director, Mr C, on the ground that they failed to comply with the SRA Accounts Rules.
+Mrs D had also been a director of the company, and majority shareholder, but resigned and sold his shares three months prior to the intervention.
+The breaches of the Accounts Rules which led to the intervention occurred when both Mr C and Mrs D were directors.
+We commence proceedings against Mrs D on the basis that the intervention was as a result of both Mr C and Mrs D's conduct at the firm.
+Mrs D settles our proceedings by paying a significant proportion of the outstanding intervention costs.

 Deciding whether to use these powers

-We will take the same approach when considering whether to seek an order against a former partner or manager, above, or a current manager or a body corporate.
-In particular, we will not wish to bring unnecessary proceedings before the court, for instance, succeeding in a claim only to find out the individual has neither assets nor income and so has no prospect of paying the debt.
-Therefore, usually, we will try to engage with the individual and ask if they will complete a financial statement.
+We will take the same approach when considering whether to seek an order against a former manager or a current manager of an incorporated practice where we have not intervened into their personal practice.
+We do not wish to bring unnecessary proceedings before the court and succeed in a claim only to find out the individual has neither the assets nor the income to pay the debt.
+Therefore, usually, we will try to engage with the individual and ask if they will provide financial information.
 We will also, where appropriate, carry out our own investigations into their financial position.

 If an individual cooperates and provides us with satisfactory evidence that they would not be able to pay the debt if the court ordered it, then we are not likely to proceed with that action.

-Where it is clear that an individual could pay the debt, we are willing to reach an agreement with them at that stage to avoid the need and costs of court action.
+Where an individual can pay the debt, we will try to reach an agreement with them at an early stage to avoid the need and costs of taking court action.
 Assuming they accept that they are likely to be found liable for the costs, we will treat the potential debt due from them as we would from those automatically liable and consider instalments, charges and other mechanisms.

-If an individual refuses to provide information or tries to mislead us, then we are likely to proceed to court to obtain an order which will open up the full range of enforcement action to us, for example issuing a statutory demand in bankruptcy.
+If the individual refuses to provide information or tries to mislead us, then we are likely to proceed to court to obtain an order which will open up the full range of enforcement action to us.
+This could include issuing a statutory demand in bankruptcy.

 Managers – Indemnity Insurance

-The liability of current managers is highlighted in the guidance on Recovering Costs.
-If the Compensation Fund makes grants to those clients whose money has gone, it will inherit the rights those clients had to take action against the firm, or its managers.3 This is called subrogation.
+The liability of current managers is highlighted in the guidance on recovering costs.
+If the compensation fund makes payments to those clients whose money has gone, it will inherit the rights those clients had to take action against the firm, or its managers (see rule 18.1 of the Compensation Fund Rules).
+This is called subrogation.

 Just as an innocent manager at the time of intervention is liable for losses which arise during their time in that role (albeit with the protection of indemnity insurance), similarly liable is someone who was in that role in the past.
-However, in the same way, if they were not involved in the wrong doing, they will have the benefit of indemnity insurance.
-We are able to bring a claim against them for the funds if they were a manager at the time of the loss which led to the grant from the Compensation Fund.
+However, in the same way, if they were not involved in the wrongdoing, they will have the benefit of indemnity insurance.
+We are able to bring a claim against them for payments by the fund if they were a manager at the time of the loss.
 The individual concerned will refer the matter to the indemnity insurer.

-Therefore where we make payments from the Fund on the basis of a shortfall in the client account or other risks to client money, we will review the accountant’s reports for the firm to see if these issues were identified, and if not whether they should have been and when.
+Where we make payments on the basis of a client account shortfall or other risks to client money, we will review the firm's accountant's reports to see if these issues were identified, and if not, whether they should have been and when.
 We will also consider whether the issues identified were sufficiently serious that the accountant should have reported them to us immediately.

-If the Compensation Fund grants all relate to losses caused in the period since the last accounting report, then clearly there is nothing the accountants could have done to notify us of that.
-However, if we have evidence of long standing problems with the client account of the firm such as ongoing shortages on the account or suspicious transactions taking place over a period of years, then we will assess whether the accountants should have noted this and if it should have been reported to us.
-If so we can make a claim against them for breach of their duty to us.
+If the compensation fund payments all relate to losses caused in the period since the last accounting report, then clearly there is nothing the accountants could have done to notify us of that.
+However, if there's evidence of long standing problems, such as ongoing shortages on the account or suspicious transactions taking place over a period of years, then we will assess whether the accountants should have noted this and if it should have been reported to us.
+If so, we can make a claim against them for breach of their duty to us.

-We intervened into a two partner firm on the grounds that we had reason to suspect dishonesty.
-It became clear to us that the two partners had been committing fraud for a number of years and misusing the client account to assist in the fraud.
-Despite this, the firm’s reporting accountants had prepared unqualified reports for each of the periods when the frauds were committed.
-Significant payments were made to clients from the Compensation Fund.
+We intervene into a two-partner firm on the grounds that we have reason to suspect dishonesty.
+It becomes clear to us that the partners have been committing fraud for a number of years and using the client account to assist in the fraud.
+Despite this, the firm's reporting accountants had prepared unqualified reports for each of the periods when the frauds were committed.
+Significant payments are made to clients from the compensation fund.

-We commenced proceedings against the accountants, claiming damages on the ground that they had been negligent in preparing the accountant’s reports and, as a result, we had not intervened as quickly as we could have done had we known earlier of the serious problems in the firm and risks to client money.
-That would have reduced the losses and the amount paid out of the Compensation Fund.
-The accountant’s insurer settled the claim and the payment was transferred to the Compensation Fund.
+We commence proceedings against the accountants, claiming damages on the ground that they had been negligent in preparing the accountant's reports and, as a result, we had not intervened as quickly as we could have done had we known earlier of the serious problems in the firm and risks to client money.
+That would have reduced the losses and the amount paid out of the compensation fund.
+The accountant's insurer settles the claim and transfers the payment to the fund.